 Student life experiences at TFA include, but are not limited to, the following:

-A great tradition at TFA is having every student and faculty member on either the Red Team or the White Team for the Red and White Games.
+A great tradition at TFA is having every student and faculty member on either the Garnet or Gray team for the Garnet & Gray Games.
 Throughout the school year a variety of competitions take place, teaching students the value of teamwork, good sportsmanship, and healthy competition.

 At TFA, learning goes well beyond the classroom.
 We enrich students' education with opera performances, off-campus field studies, Shakespeare readings, and much more.
 Through these unique opportunities, students explore, learn, create, and connect with the world around them.

 Community service is an integral part of becoming a contributing, responsible adult.
 Lower School students practice service learning in ways that are integrated into the curriculum, deepening their understanding of the importance of community and ways they may contribute to and support it.